Mixed Breed Dogs

 About the Australian Shepherd Husky

-The Australian Shepherd Husky is a very large mixed breed dogs known for its balanced nature and highly intelligent mind.
-Better suited to homes with space, the Australian Shepherd Husky is best matched with experienced owners.
+The Australian Shepherd Husky is a cross between the Australian Shepherd and Siberian Husky.
+The Australian Shepherd Husky is a large mixed breed dog known for being deeply loving with its family and reserved with strangers.
+With a highly intelligent mind, better suited to homes with outdoor space, the Australian Shepherd Husky is best matched with experienced owners.
 Typically standing 18 to 25 inches and weighing 40 to 65 pounds, this breed has a life expectancy of 12 to 15 years, making it a long-lived companion for the right family.

 Originally classified within the Mixed Breed Dogs group, the Australian Shepherd Husky brings a distinct combination of traits that sets it apart.
 The Australian Shepherd Husky is a high-energy breed that thrives with plenty of daily exercise and mental stimulation.
 Deeply affectionate, the Australian Shepherd Husky loves being close to its people and forms strong bonds with every member of the household.